davegardnerisme/cruftflake/readme.md

 Has a custom epoch that means it can generate IDs until 2081-09-06 (not the same epoch as Snowflake).

-### ZooKeeper for config coordination
+### ZooKeeper for config coordination (optional)

+Each machine **must** have a unique 10 bit machine ID.
+ZooKeeper can be used to keep a list of all registered machine IDs, allowing new machines to self-assign a new unique machine ID.

-We use ZooKeeper to store which machine IDs are in use.
-When a new node starts up for the first time it **must** be able to contact the ZooKeeper cluster and create a new node.
+When using ZooKeeper, when a new node starts up for the first time it **must** be able to contact the ZooKeeper cluster and create a new node.
 It will look at all the existing nodes and then (if it can't find its own Mac Address) attempt to claim a free one.

 I was using Ephemeral nodes for this - similar(ish) to a lock pattern but this had the issue that the node needed to remain connected to ZK throughout its